-With First Fixed February 2020 v3 you can have price rise protection for 15 months, with peace of mind that you've secured great fixed rates.To give you a guideline of what your bill might be when you switch to First Fixed February 2020 v3 we have calculated a bill for a medium sized home using Ofgem’s national average consumption rates (3,100 kWh of electricity and 12,000 kWh of gas) to be £1,098 annually.
+With Fixed April 2020, you'll have protection against price rises plus fixed prices for 14 months, with peace of mind that you've secured great fixed rates.To give you a guideline of what your bill might be when you switch to Fixed April 2020 we have calculated a bill for a medium sized home using Ofgem’s national average consumption rates (3,100 kWh of electricity and 12,000 kWh of gas) to be £1,097 annually.
 Your actual payments will be based on your meter readings and may differ to this guideline figure.

 To view full details on each of our tariffs simply answer the questions below by using the drop down menus and insert your postcode in the box at the end.
 Alternatively, click 'download all rates' to view information for every available tariff.

 We believe you should be able to understand the way we calculate your bill and the way you use your energy.
 Switch to one of our iSave Fixed tariffs and you can keep a close eye on your energy and your bills online.

 Submit your meter readings online

 Regular meter readings are the key to avoiding expensive estimated bills, but we know it can be difficult to remember to take regular readings.
 We remind you by email each month and use this data to accurately calculate your next bill, so you never pay more than you need to for your energy.